VictoriaChoy/victoriachoy.github.io/teachingandlearning1.md

 - Approaches to Learning/Skills - (Learning & Teaching, pp. 26-39 and The Learner, pp. 15-20)

 ATL consist of interconnected cognitive and metacognitive skills that support students of all ages to own their learning.
-These transferrable skills serve as means to inquire into transdisciplinary themes and have a lifelong effect on learning.
-Synthesization and application of these skills with conceptual understandings and knowledge into transdisciplinary inquiry demonstrates attributes of earner profile.
-During the process, teachers should be able to pinpoint the connection between LP attributes and ATL, personalize and provide authentic learning opportunities to nurture the development of these skills.
-At the same time, students become agents by revisiting LP attributes combining ATL.
-It is when teacher-student partnership is established, with effective learning and teaching activated.
+These **transferrable** skills serve as means to **inquire into transdisciplinary themes** and have a **lifelong effect on learning**.
+Synthesization and application of these skills with **conceptual understandings** and knowledge into transdisciplinary inquiry demonstrates attributes of the IB **learner profile**.
+During the process, teachers should be able to pinpoint the connection between LP attributes and ATL, **personalize** and provide **authentic learning** opportunities to nurture the development of these skills.
+At the same time, students become **agents** by revisiting LP attributes combining ATL.
+It is when **teacher-student partnership** is established, with effective learning and teaching activated.

 <img src="atl.gif" align="center"/>